 \section{Cosmological Model Assumptions}

 For a survey divided into $N$ redshift slices, which we assume to be independent, the inverse of the $F^{4N}$ Fisher matrix gives the estimated covariance matrix of the $4N$ cosmological parameters ${\bf p}^{4N} = \left(f, b, \alpha_{||}, \alpha_\bot\right)$ .
-The only cosmological dependence of these error estimates is that $\theta\propto\delta$ on the scales being tested, which follows from, but is not tied to the assumption of a FRW cosmology (see Section~\ref{sec:rsd}).
+The only cosmological dependence of these error estimates is that $\theta\propto\delta$ on the scales being tested.
+This condition follows from FRW (see Section~\ref{sec:rsd}), but could also hold in other types of metric.
 The measurement of $\alpha_\bot$ and $\alpha_{||}$ assumes that we know either the shape of the isotropic power spectrum or at least a position of some easily detectable feature in the power spectrum (for example position of the first baryon acoustic oscillation peak) from other observations.
 In few years time, the {\em Planck} mission will measure the linear matter power spectrum with very high accuracy, which will strongly anchor these geometrical constraints.

 For any given cosmological model and theory of gravity, the rate of structure growth and the radial and angular distances at different redshifts are coupled and can be uniquely determined from a smaller number of basic physical parameters.
 The reduction in the number of parameters to be constrained obviously results in improved measurements.
 We will now consider how predictions from spectroscopic galaxy surveys improve as we tighten the cosmological model.
 The first and most basic assumption is that the Universe follows a FRW metric, which we have already shown is one of the conditions required to enable RSD to be parametrized in the standard way.
-Note that rather than treating these models as a set of parameters to measure, we could also consider the different assumptions as a way of testing different models.